alefteris/timerx3/README.md

 ### Install it as an app

-To install it as an app, go to the app settings in the side panel (TODO).
+To install it as an app, go to the app settings in the side panel.
+This is supported in desktop Chrome and Firefox.

 ### Install it from an web app store